L&D employees using an LMS integration

 Anecdotal feedback

 Another important metric program managers keep an eye on is anecdotal feedback.
 Although it’s hard to quantify numerically, this qualitative feedback is still important to collect from mentors and mentees.
 Program managers can periodically reach out to participants at the start, middle, and near the end of the program to ask how they feel.
-Having these informal conversations several times throughout the program can provide program managers with insight into the overall sentiment of the progam.
-Pair this with more structured session feedback, and program managers will have a clearer understanding of the state of their progam.
+Having these informal conversations several times throughout the program can provide program managers with insight into the overall sentiment of the program.
+Pair this with more structured session feedback, and program managers will have a clearer understanding of the state of their program.

 Session feedback